Still deciding on this year’s New Year’s Resolutions? This list of 5 Healthy New Year’s Resolutions To Make can help you pick.

 Maybe your family loves pizza on Fridays.
 That’s a great tradition.
 But it can get expensive, and maybe slightly unhealthy, if you order pizza every Friday.

 Instead, make your own at home.
 Try our 2 Ingredient Dough Pizza recipe.
-It’s so easy, diet friendly, and a lot of fun for the family.
+It’s so easy and a lot of fun for the family.
 Everyone can make their own pie with their own toppings.
+We actually have a great list of Homemade Pizza Recipes, if that’s your thing.

 Recipes To Make At Home: